Subhash Piraji Sabne

-Subhash Piraji Sabne is a Prahar Janshakti Party politician from Nanded district, Marathwada.He joined Prahar Janshakti Party in (2024).
+Subhash Piraji Sabne is a Prahar Janshakti Party politician from Nanded district, Marathwada.
+He joined Prahar Janshakti Party in 2024.
 He was a member of the 13th Maharashtra Legislative Assembly.
-He represented the Deglur Assembly Constituency as member of Shiv Sena.
-He had formerly represented the Mukhed constituency as a Shiv Sena member during the period 1999-2009.
+He represented the Deglur Assembly Constituency as a member of Shiv Sena.
+He had formerly represented the Mukhed constituency as a Shiv Sena member during the period 1999–2009.
 In July, 2015, he was a member of the Maharashtra State Legislature Scheduled Caste Welfare Committee.

 Controversy

 Sabne was reported to have been involved in holding up a train at Hazur Sahib Nanded railway station because his reservation wasn't confirmed.